Moving Baseline Configuration

 EK3_ENABLE | 1 | Enable EKF3 |

-EK3_SRC1_YAW | 2 | GPS yaw (use 3 for GPS with compass fallback) |
+EK3_SRC1_YAW | 2 | GPS yaw source — use 3 to allow compass as fallback |

-Note: Do not set
+Warning: Do not set

-- Click Write Params after all parameters are set
+- Click Write Params

 - Reboot the flight controller

+3a.
 Enable DroneCAN

 | Parameter | Value | Description |